Aarhus University: Since 1970

 Aarhus University was an independent institution until 1970, but with management representatives from the city council and the organization of Universitets-Samvirket.
 Hereafter, the university became a state-run institution under the first University Act.
 With the next University Act in 1992, external organizations were once again represented in the administration and under the 2003 Act, all Danish universities are governed by a nationwide university board.
 This board appoints the rector, deans and heads of departments instead of the students.
 It commenced in January 2004 for the first time and in August 2005, a new rector was appointed.

 In 1994, the university was a scene of a shooting; three people (including the perpetrator) were killed and two more were injured.

 Aarhus University has hosted significant musical events.
 The Grateful Dead played there on April 16, 1972; the recorded performance was part of the group's Europe '72 tour.

-In the current century, several higher education institutions have been merged with Aarhus University.
+In the 21st century, several higher education institutions have been merged with Aarhus University.
 Following the Danish University reform of 2006, AU merged with the Business and Engineering School in Herning (now part of faculty of Business and Social Science) and the Danish School of Education in Copenhagen (now part of Faculty of Arts), making the university nationwide and adding 6,000 students.
-In 2011 the National Environmental Research Institute (NERI), until then part of the Ministry of Environment and Energy, and the Danish Research Centre for Agricultural Sciences (DJF), until then part of the Ministry of Agriculture, were merged into AU.
-The two institutions were initially integrated as separate entities, later fully integrated into the Faculty of Science and Technology.
+In 2007, the National Environmental Research Institute (NERI), until then part of the Ministry of Environment and Energy, and the Danish Institute of Agricultural Sciences (DJF), until then part of the Ministry of Agriculture, were merged into AU.
+The two institutions initially formed separate faculties, which later merged with the Faculty of Science to form the Faculty of Science and Technology.

 In 2012, Aarhus University's School of Engineering was merged with the university proper, making it Denmark's largest.

 A major reorganisation of the university effective 1 Jan 2011 reorganised departments into four faculties: Arts, Science and Technology, Health, and Business and Social Sciences.
 A further reorganisation occurred effective 1 Jan 2020, where Science and Technology was split into two new entities: Faculty of Technical Sciences and Faculty of Natural Sciences.